 Bytom is one of the oldest towns in Silesia, known for its long-standing mining traditions dating back to the Middle Ages.
 However, the city’s famous not only for its rich history but, also for the unique Silesian nature, whose extraordinary character was internationally recognized when this reserve was added to the UNESCO World Heritage Reserve list.

 If you want to see the original beech forest once growing in the region of Silesia, you must go to Segiet for a walk or a bike ride.
 Located in the area of abandoned mines, the reserve is located on the slopes of Srebrna Gora (347 m above sea level).
 Every nature lover will be enthralled with it.
-In the vicinity of the city you’ll find enormous majestic beech trees 130-150 years old and rich fauna abundant with amphibians, reptiles, and birds.
+In the vicinity of the city, you’ll find enormous majestic beech trees 130-150 years old and rich fauna abundant with amphibians, reptiles, and birds.
 There’s a trail named “Las Segiecki” in the reserve, which facilitates moving around this extraordinary place.

 - Admission: Free.

 - Travel: By car: the easiest way is to reach road 11 from Bytom or Tarnowskie Góry.
 Enter Blachówka street, at the end of which there is a small car park.
 It is about 40 min from Katowice.
 Silesian Railways: head for Tarnowskie Góry (approx. 50 min, cost 4 PLN), then take 289 bus.
-The best option is to take your bike on the train to Bytom Północ station (approx. 10 PLN, travel time 35 min), and than from there it takes 25 min by bike.
+The best option is to take your bike on the train to Bytom Północ station (approx. 10 PLN, travel time 35 min), and then from there, it takes 25 min by bike.

 The Dolomites (Dolomity), Sports Valley (Sportowa Dolina) and Blachówka

 The commercial mining in the area of Bytom and Tarnowskie Góry can be specifically seen in the area of Blachówka quarry, adjacent to the nature reserve Segiet.
 When after many centuries of mining, commercial mining ended in 1990 and the land was eventually returned to nature.
-A several dozen – metre long slope of Triassic deposits and the interior of the valley (known to locals as ‘Great Canyon’ ), with trees and shrubs growing again, create an extraordinary atmosphere and make this place an attractive recreational area.
+A several dozen – meter long slope of Triassic deposits and the interior of the valley (known to locals as ‘Great Canyon’ ), with trees and shrubs growing again, create an extraordinary atmosphere and make this place an attractive recreational area.

 - Admission: Free.